 (D) Sufficiency of an EIM Entity Balancing Authority Area with a Net Ingoing EIM Transfer.
 If an EIM Entity Balancing Authority Area has a net incoming EIM Transfer (net import with reference to the EIM Base Schedule) before the Operating Hour; then the Flexible Ramping Constraint capacity for that EIM Entity Balancing Authority Area will be considered sufficient if it meets its own Flexible Ramping Constraint capacity requirement, irrespective of the incoming EIM Transfer that results from Real-Time Dispatch in the EIM Area.

+(E) Effect of EIM Available Balancing Capacity.
+The CAISO will not consider any EIM Available Balancing Capacity identified by an EIM Entity Scheduling Coordinator in the EIM Resource Plan for purposes of this sufficiency determination.

 (5) Combinations of Constraints.
 The CAISO shall determine the Flexible Ramping Constraint capacity requirement for all possible combinations of sufficient Balancing Authority Areas in the EIM Area, including requirements for individual Balancing Authority Areas in each combination, by reducing the total Flexible Ramping Constraint capacity requirement for each group of Balancing Authority Areas by the total amount of EIM Internal Intertie import capability to that group from each Balancing Authority Area outside the group.

 (n) Effect of Resource Plan Insufficiency.